-The results of an audit are communicated according to the law, the information security standard ISO/IEC 27001, the CA's information security policy and the valid terms of delivery.
+The results of an audit are communicated according to the law, the information security standard ISO/IEC 27001, Digital and Population Data Services Agency's information security policy and the valid terms of delivery.
 A detailed, fixed-form audit result intended for internal use is confidential and will not be disclosed to the public.
-Fixed-form reports are prepared separately for use outside of the organization.
+Fixed-form reports are prepared separately for use outside of the organisation.

-The CA communicates the results of audits to Finnish Transport and Communications Agency (Traficom) among others.
+Digital and Population Data Services Agency communicates the results of audits to Finnish Transport and Communications Agency (Traficom) among others.